hsw28/data_analysis/hannah-in-use/README.txt

-assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event centerdirection.m: finds direction on the center stem if the animal is going towards or away from the reward arms, point by point (for run by tun use middletimes.m) direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values middletimes.m: run by run, finds times the animal is in the center stem and the direction of travel normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever
+assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event centerdirection.m: finds direction on the center stem if the animal is going towards or away from the reward arms, point by point (for run by tun use middletimes.m) chunkingrungs.m: chunks H maze into times in each arm (forced, center, reward) of maze derivative_dwt.m: differentiation (derivative) of sampled data based on discrete wavelet transform direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values middletimes.m: run by run, finds times the animal is in the center stem and the direction of travel movementunits.m: returns units only when the animal is actually running noiselessVelocity.m: computes velocity in a supposedly smoother way normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever